philtrade/Ddip/docs/WithoutCellMagic.md

   * A helper `mpify.import_star()` to handle `from X import *` within a function --- *a usage banned by Python*.
   * In-n-out execution model: *spin-up -> execute -> spin-down & terminate* within a single call of `ranch()`.
 The Jupyter session is the *parent process*, it spins up and down children processes.
   * Process rank [`0..N-1`] and the group size `N` are stored in `os.environ`.  **The parent Jupyter process can participate, and it does by default as the rank-`0` process**, and it will receive the return value of target function run as rank-`0`.
-  * User can provide a context manager to wrap around the target function execution: to manage resources and setup/teardown execution environment etc.. `mpify` provides `TorchDDPCtx` to illustrate the setup/tear-down of PyTorch's distributed data parallel training..
+  * User can write custom context manager to wrap around the call to the target function in the spawned processes.
+As an example, `mpify` provides `TorchDDPCtx` to run the target in PyTorch's distributed data parallel mode.

 #### Example: Adapting [the `fastai v2`notebook on training `imagenette`](https://github.com/fastai/course-v4/blob/master/nbs/07_sizing_and_tta.ipynb) to run on multiple GPUs within the interactive session.
 From: